joaodrlemos/joaodrlemos/README.md

 <!-- ### About me: -->

 <div id="about-me">
-  <p align="center">Hey there, I'm a cheerful and versatile software developer based in Almada, Portugal.</p>

   <p align="center">Passionate about Art, Technology and Self Improvement, cheerful, ambitious and always finding fun in any situation</p>

 <!-- ### 🔥 My stats:-->